rjleveque/geoclaw_tsunami_tutorial/GTT/CopalisBeach/example1/setrun_description.md

     # Flag using refinement routine flag2refine rather than richardson error
     amrdata.flag_richardson = False    # use Richardson?
     amrdata.flag2refine = True

+For GeoClaw run, the parameters above typically never change.

     # steps to take on each level L between regriddings of level L+1:
     amrdata.regrid_interval = 3